-An arraignment hearing is the initial court hearing in a Colorado criminal case.
-At the arraignment, the defendant is advised of the charges.
-He or she enters a plea of guilty or not guilty, and the judge sets the case for further proceedings.
+An arraignment hearing is generally the first court appearance in a Colorado criminal case.
+At the arraignment, the defendant is advised of the charges, enters a plea of guilty or not guilty, and the judge sets the case for further proceedings.

 In this article, our Colorado criminal defense lawyers explain:

 - 1. What happens during an arraignment?